 Likewise, mortgage financing is easier to obtain for large-scale development than for scattered-site or small or very small multifamily development.
 Like the LIHTC, there are fixed costs associated with originating and underwriting a multifamily loan.
 These costs, which do not vary with the size of the loan, mean that many lenders focus on larger loans; as a result, financing for smaller properties is limited.
 Where available, it tends to have higher rates and fees than larger loans.

 Financing options for non-owner-occupied 1-4 family developments often used in scattered-site development are particularly limited.
 Fannie Mae and Freddie Mac, the Federal Housing Enterprises, are the primary source of capital for these mortgages, but restrict their investment in non-owner-occupied single-family housing so financing is not universally available.
 The Enterprise CDFIs also have restrictions on the number of loans for single-family investor properties to the same owner, although they sometimes make exceptions for financially sound nonprofits.
 In some locations, community banks also offer financing for investor single-family housing.

 Large-scale projects have the additional financing option of issuing a bond to borrow the money needed for development.
 This financing option is generally not available to scattered-site portfolios and small and very small multifamily developments because of the high fixed costs involved, unless several developments are bundled for financing purposes.
 Smaller localities, however, may not have the resources or land area available for to facilitate large-scale development projects without regional or state support.

-Different types of development fit better into the existing character of the neighborhood than others
+Different types of development fit the existing character of different neighborhoods